New York City. The city so nice they named it twice!

 Pretty cool, huh?

-NYC is made up of five boroughs – Manhattan, Queens, Brooklyn, the Bronx, and Staten Island – though many people mean Manhattan when they say NYC.
+NYC is made up of five boroughs – Manhattan, Queens, Brooklyn, the Bronx, and Staten Island.
 All but the Bronx are islands.
 I tried to spread the love around the entire city as much as I could but don’t be offended if I don’t give every borough equal weight.

 So here are Frugal And Free Things To Do And See In New York City (in no particular order):